Compliance

 Policies

-All employees are encouraged to report any potential breaches of our policy and we have safeguards in place for those who do so.
+Employees are encouraged to report any potential policy breaches, with safeguards in place to protect those who do so.